mdfarragher/TAI/MulticlassClassification/DigitRecognition/README.md

 * mnist-train (with training data)
 * mnist-test (with testing data)

-The pipeline for this case study is going to be very similar to the Cleveland Heart Disease pipeline you created in the previous lesson.
-So to get started quickly, simply clone that pipeline.

-Then you only need to make the following changes:

-* Replace the dataset modules
-* Replace the data processing modules
-* Use a multiclass classification learning algorithm
-* Select the correct label column
+Both files have column headers in the first row, so make sure you specify this when creating the datasets!

 ## Building a multiclass classification pipeline

 Let's get started building our multiclass classification pipeline.

-First, make sure you have uploaded the MNIST training and testing files into new tabular datasets.
-The files have column headers so make sure to select that option during the upload.
-Also check that all columns are imported as integers.

-Then clone the California Housing pipeline.
+Start by cloning the completed California Housing pipeline.
 Name the copy mnist-pipeline.

 In the pipeline designer, delete the heart disease dataset and replace it with the two MNIST training and testing datasets.